 Then, another very important lesson in this passage is that "taking by faith" is not "going without by faith."
-There is a widespread teaching among Christians that one "take" the fulness of the Holy Spirit "by faith" and stop there without any thought of an "experience"; and that to "tarry," to wait upon God for a definite manifestation of the Spirit's filling is a sign of lack of faith.
+There is a teaching among widespread Christians that one should "take" the fulness of the Holv Spirit "by faith" and stop there without any thought of an "experience"; and that to "tarry," to wait upon God for a definite manifestation of the Spirit's filling is a sign of lack of faith.
 Faith is better than sight, they argue, so we should be content to walk by faith.